p-adic adelic metrics and Quadratic Chabauty I: Canonical log functions on line bundles on abelian varieties

 To complete the proof, it suffices to show that the complementary subspace $W$ associated by Colmez to $G\colonequals \log_\L\circ s$ is the same as the space $W_\alpha$ corresponding to $\alpha$.
 Fix a choice $\omega_1,\ldots,\omega_g$ of a basis of $\Omega^1(J)$; by abuse of notation, we also denote their pullbacks by $\iota$ by $\omega_1,\ldots,\omega_g$.
 By~\cite[Proposition~II.2.4]{Col98}, $W$ is spanned by the classes of $d(\partial_1G),\ldots,d(\partial_gG)$, where $\partial_i$ is the derivation dual to $\omega_i$.
 The curvature form of $\log_\L$ is given by $\sum_i^g\bar{\omega}_i\otimes\omega_i$, where $\bar{\omega}_1,\ldots,\bar{\omega}_g$ is a basis of $W_\alpha$ that is dual to $\omega_1,\ldots,\omega_g$ with respect to the cup product pairing (see the proof of~\cite[Proposition~6.1]{Bes05}, which essentially follows an argument of Faltings).
 Hence the final part of Theorem~\ref{T:loggreen} follows from Proposition~\ref{P:derivrest}. \end{proof}

 \begin{rk} Let $J$ be the Jacobian of a genus~2 curve with a rational Weierstrass point at infinity and let $\Theta$ be the corresponding theta divisor on $J$.
-In forthcoming work, Bianchi explicitly constructs symmetric Green functions for $\Theta$ as logs of $p$-adic sigma functions due to Blakestad~\cite{Bla18} (and generalization of the latter).
-Combined wit Bianchi's work, Theorem~\ref{T:loggreen} shows that we can also obtain the log of these $p$-adic sigma functions from a canonical log function. \end{rk}
+In~\cite{Bia23}, Bianchi explicitly constructs symmetric Green functions for $\Theta$ as logs of $p$-adic sigma functions due to Blakestad~\cite{Bla18} (and generalizations of the latter).
+Combined with Bianchi's work, Theorem~\ref{T:loggreen} shows that we can also obtain the log of these $p$-adic sigma functions from a canonical log function. \end{rk}